Prosecco

 Learn more about Vino Italiano by reading the book.

-Vino Italiano is the only comprehensive and authoritative American guide to the wines of Italy.
+Vino Italiano is a comprehensive and authoritative American guide to the wines of Italy.
 It surveys the country’s wine-producing regions; identifies key wine styles, producers, and vintages; and offers delicious regional recipes.

 Extensive reference materials—on Italy’s 300 growing zones, 361 authorized grape varieties, and 200 of the top producers— provide essential information for restaurateurs and wine merchants, as well as for wine enthusiasts.